PeppaPooh/stateless-pwgen/README.md

 Either 1) use the --version flag to rotate different passwords, or 2) put notes in the site identifier

-### Recommended use cases
+## Recommended use cases
 #### 1. For convenience
 Use conventional password management on your stateless-pwgen generated passwords.
 Use stateless-pwgen as plan B (a safer replacement to the "backup password book") for when you can't recover your password.
-Since this changes your different passwords across
-Slightly less security than using true random passwords with conventional password management, but ***if you are deterred from random passwords by the fear of losing them, this is the solution.***
+This has slightly less security than using true random passwords with conventional password management, but ***if you are deterred from random passwords by the fear of losing them, this is the solution.***

 #### 2. For security
-Use a conventional password management tool to manage truly random string(s) which you use as site identifier(s).
+Use a conventional password management tool to manage truly random string(s) which you use as site identifier(s) for stateless-pwgen.
 Obviously very inconvenient, but leak-proofs your passwords.

-### Limitations
+## Limitations
 1. stateless-pwgen does not defend against phishing, which a browser-extension password keeper can by noting the different url.
 2. GUI is still under development. --master-prompt doesn't show the password, so typos can happen.
 3. Does not keep track of usernames or other login info.
 TODO cache non-password login info